Arrojadoa

 Arrojadoa is a genus of cacti, comprising 9 species.
 It is named after the Brazilian botanist Miguel Arrojado Lisboa (1872–1932) who was superintendent of the Brazilian Railways at the time that Britton and Rose described the genus in 1920.
 The genus occurs only in northern Brazil and is found at rocky places, under shrubs, which support their frail stalk.
 They are subtropical plants, with very little frost tolerance.

 Description

 The species often have frail stalks that can be upright or procumbent, reaching 2 m high and about 2 to 5 cm thick.
 There are from 10 to 15 ribs, and ramifications are rare, and usually occur from the base.

 The flowers are nocturnal and tube-like, measuring 1 to 3 cm in length and 0.5 to 1 cm in diameter.
 Flower colors can be pink or carmine.
 The fruit is berry-like, spherical with a maximal diameter of 1.5 cm, and pink or red when ripe.

 Species

-As of 2025, Plants of the World Online accepted the following species:
+As of 2025, Plants of the World Online accepted the following species: (The species Arrojadoa luetzelburgioides described in 2024 was not yet accepted by Plants of the World Online as of January 2026.)